snootclub/nginx.conf/readme.md

-Any further development on post-receive will happen on https://git.snoot.club/snootclub/post-receive
+Any further development on nginx.conf will happen on https://git.snoot.club/snootclub/nginx.conf